 Set storage replication

 The storage replication option allows you to choose between geo-redundant storage and locally redundant storage.
 By default, Recovery Services vaults use geo-redundant storage.
 If this vault is your primary vault, leave the storage option set to geo-redundant storage.
 Choose locally redundant storage if you want a cheaper option that isn't quite as durable.
 Read more about geo-redundant, locally redundant, and zone-redundant storage options in the Azure Storage replication overview.

 From the Recovery Services vaults pane, select the new vault.
 Under the Settings section, select Properties.

 Select the storage replication type, and select Save.

 Downloading the software package

-If you already have a Recovery Services vault open, proceed to step 3.
-If you do not have a Recovery Services vault open, but are in the Azure portal, on the Hub menu, click Browse.
+If you already have a Recovery Services vault open, continue to step 3.
+If you don't have a Recovery Services vault open, but are in the Azure portal, on the main menu, select Browse.

 As you begin typing, the list will filter based on your input.
-When you see Recovery Services vaults, click it.
+When you see Recovery Services vaults, select it.

 The list of Recovery Services vaults appears.

 From the list of Recovery Services vaults, select a vault.